jean/rapido.plone/docs/reference/access.rst

 -------------------

 The ACL defined in the app applies to records, not to blocks.
-Blocks are always accessible, if we do not want a block to render some information, we have to implement this in its Python file or use the ``view_permission`` setting.
+Blocks are always accessible; if we do not want a block to render some information, we have to implement this in its Python file or use the ``view_permission`` setting.